-- a.
-Seeing a student's records Parents or guardians have the right to see and have copies made of all materials in the record within ten days of the request.
-The school may not charge more than the cost of the copies. - b.
-Privacy of a student's records Authorized school personnel who work directly with a student have access to a student's records when it is necessary to perform their duties.
-With very few exceptions, no one else may see these records without the written permission of a student/parent or guardian.
-Destroying a student's records The school system must keep a student's transcript for at least 60 years after the student leaves the school system.
-Temporary records must be destroyed within seven years after the student leaves the system.
-Before any records are destroyed, the student/parent or guardian must be given notice and an opportunity to get a copy. - c.
-Amending a Student's Record and Appealing it A student/parent or guardian may add any relevant written material to the student's record.
-If there is information in the record that the student/parent or guardian feels is inaccurate, misleading, or irrelevant and the student wants it removed, the student may ask the Principal to remove it.
-If the request is denied, or if the student has any other objections to the school records policy, there is an appeals process.
-Information about the appeals process will be supplied by the guidance office. - d.
-Notice is given that, under Massachusetts law, Brockton schools will allow access to student records to authorized school personnel of the school to which a student seeks to transfer (603 CMR 23.00) - e.
-National Student Clearinghouse Data Brockton High School provides information to the National Student Clearinghouse for the purposes of tracking college enrollment verification.
-The information provided is in compliance with FERPA laws.
-However, parents/students may opt-out of providing information to this organization.
-Opt-out requests must be submitted to the student's Principal in writing.
+- a) Seeing a student's records Parents/guardians have the right to see and have copies made of all materials in the record within two weekdays of the request.
+The school may not charge more than the cost of the copies.
+As required by M.G.L. ch.
+71, § 34H, a non-custodial parent may have access to the student record in accordance with the law and Department of Education Regulations.
+The school district will follow the law and the attachments recommended by the Massachusetts Department of Education to standardize the process by which public schools provide student records to parents who do not have physical custody of their children ("non-custodial parents").
+The implementation of this policy will hopefully encourage parents to be involved in and informed about the education of their children, while protecting the rights and safety of all parties. - b) Privacy of a student's records Certified staff members who work directly with a student may see a student's records when it is necessary to perform their duties.
+With very few exceptions, no one else may see these records without the written permission of a student/parent or guardian. - c) Destroying a student's records The school system must keep a student's transcript for at least 60 years after the student leaves the school system.
+Temporary records must be destroyed within five years after the student leaves the system.
+Before any records are destroyed, the student/parent or guardian must be given notice and an opportunity to get a copy. - d) Amending a Student's Record and Appealing it A student/parent or guardian may add any relevant written material to the student's record.
+If there is information in the record which the student/parent or guardian feels is inaccurate, misleading, or irrelevant and the student wants it removed, the student may ask the Principal to remove it.
+If the request is denied, or if the student has any other objections to the school records, there is an appeals process.
+Information about the appeals process will be supplied by the guidance office. - e) Notice is given that, under Massachusetts law, Brockton schools will allow access to student records to authorized school personnel of the school to which a student seeks admission or intends to transfer.
+(603 CMR 23.00)

-Special Education Student Records
+Special Education Student Records Policy